share-research/share-samples/README.md

     make load_share_data DATADIR=../data/from_data_dump_samples/africarxiv

-You should then see some sample that looks like:
+You should then see some sample that looks like this:

 cd ingest && ts-node loadShareDataFromDataDump.ts && cd ..
 Reading share records from filename: ../data/from_data_dump_samples/africarxiv/africarxiv.json-list_5